-Ramaprasad has consulted for disaster preparedness in Southeast Asia and for journalism/communication education in East Africa.
+Ramaprasad has consulted for disaster preparedness in Southeast Asia and for journalism/communication education in East Africa and the UAE.
 She has received several US State Department grants for capacity building in journalism and communication for social change in South Asia and East Africa.
-She has run workshops, given talks, and taught as well as provided curricular advice in several institutions around the world including Europe, Africa and Asia.
+She has run workshops, given talks, and taught as well as provided curricular advice in several institutions around the world including in Europe, Africa and Asia.

 Communication for social change including health and environmental communication; journalist profiles, media representations.